sjh37/EntityFramework-Reverse-POCO-Code-First-Generator/README.md

 * Use Nuget and install the relevant nuget package for your database.
   - .Net Core: `install-package Microsoft.EntityFrameworkCore.SqlServer`
   - EF 6: `install-package EntityFramework`
 * `Settings.ConnectionString` is mandatory in v3, so you need to provide the connection string from your app.config/web.config/appsettings.json file.
 This connection string is used by the generator to reverse engineer your database.
-It no longer opens reads your connection strings from *.config files.
+It no longer reads your connection strings from *.config files.

    For example: